Last updated on 3rd February 2026

 Configuring an Amazon S3 Bucket

-Enter your Bucket name, then the Access ID and secret key.
+Enter your Access ID and Secret Key.

-Finally, if you want to upload your files to a different folder from your Bucket's root directory, enter the directory in the Path Prefix.
+If you want to upload your files to a different folder from your Bucket's root directory, enter the directory in the Path Prefix.

 S3 Request Headers